The estimated reading time for this post is 278 seconds

 Microsoft will want to defend a position that on a rational analysis shouldn’t last.
 By loaning money, it gains leverage over a new management team.

 Cheap money to structure deal would be attractive for private equity groups.
 But it will be bad for the management team put in place and Yahoo!’s future prospects.
+The Microsoft in Yahoo! saga was at best a spoiling move.

 All just a little bit of history repeating